 Segment your customers by cognitive age and create a marketing journey which taps their needs and desires.
 Helpful for marketers in home care, senior living, PACE and aging tech.

-Listen: Lisa LaMagna, Senior Strategist Generations Now clients express appreciation for Lisa’s unfettered thinking and support in creating strategies and accountable action plans.
+Lisa LaMagna, Senior Strategist Generations Now clients express appreciation for Lisa’s unfettered thinking and support in creating strategies and accountable action plans.
 Lisa brings a deep reservoir of experience and up-to-date knowledge in digital marketing, high-stakes public relations, corporate communications, executive communications, fundraising, investor relations and social media.
-Her shared accomplishments with companies range from […]
+Her shared accomplishments with companies range from go-to […]

 We all want to create awareness for our product or service.
 But what is “awareness,” really?
 Here are the 5 levels of awareness.
 Start your marketing strategy here.